 How to expatriate to Malta and start a business there

-Expatriating to Malta and starting a business: what is the first question to ask?
+Expatriating to Malta and setting up a business: what is the first question to ask?

 In recent years, many people are considering expatriation as an option.
-This is because they wish to start their own business abroad or have lost their jobs in their country of origin.
+This is because they wish to start their own business abroad or lost their jobs in their home country.

-For all these reasons, expatriation has become a popular trend for those who want to start a business abroad and for those who are looking for new opportunities.
+For all these reasons, expatriation has become a popular trend for those who wish to start a business abroad and for those who are looking for new opportunities.

-But the most relevant question that follows is: "Where do I go to start a business or find new career opportunities?
+But the most relevant question that follows is: "where to expatriate to create your business or find new career opportunities?"